chunkyguy/chunkyguy.github.io/_posts/2022-12-12-layout-driven-ui.md

 }
 ```

-Notice that we are initializing the `model` when the first time `layoutSubviews` is invoked, this is because the UIKit calls `layoutSubviews` as part of building the internal render tree.
+Notice that we are initializing the `model` when the first time `layoutSubviews` is invoked, this is because the UIKit also calls `layoutSubviews` as part of building the internal render tree.
 And values like `center` of a `UIView` are not known at `init` time when using auto layout so we can build our initial data the first time `layoutSubviews` is invoked.

-With that in place, any update to our `model` data it would trigger `layoutSubviews` at next draw cycle.
+With that in place, any update to our `model` data would now trigger `layoutSubviews` at next draw cycle.

 ```swift
 model.color = Colors.normal
 model.scale = 1.2
 ```

+So there we have our **UI = f(data)** pipeline.
 This would also work nicely for things where we get a continuous stream of events, like say a callback handler of a drag gesture

 ```swift
 extension CGPoint {